Chip Goodyear: Personal life

 Goodyear is a member of the National Petroleum Council and International Council on Mining and Metals.

 Volunteer and philanthropy

-Goodyear served as a member of the Yale University Tomorrow Campaign Committee.
-He currently serves on the President's Council on International Activities and as Chairman of the Jackson Institute Council, and he was named Successor Trustee of the Yale Corporation in 2011.
+At Yale University, Goodyear served as a member of the Yale University Tomorrow Campaign Committee and the inaugural board chairman of the Jackson Institute (which became the Yale Jackson School of Global Affairs).
+He currently serves on the President's Council on International Activities and chairs the Sterling Fellows society.
+He was named Successor Trustee of the Yale Corporation in 2011.
 Goodyear is also a director of several private companies and is a member of the Prince's Charities Council in the United Kingdom.